MichaelC-dev/open_query/readme.md

 ## Project Status

 While `open_query` is operational, it is an actively evolving project.
-Future improvements may include migrating the current in-memory job processing system to a more robust solution (such as Celery).
-Further architectural refinements are also being reviewed to improve scalability, maintainability, and overall system performance.
-Finally additional security measures (such as more exhaustive authentication controls, rate limiting, and deployment best practices) should be implemented before production use.
+Future improvements may include migrating the current in-memory job processing system to a more robust platform (such as Celery).
+Additional security measures (such as more exhaustive authentication controls and deployment best practices) should be implemented before production use.

 ## Notes

-- a `.env` file is used for managing system variables. a `.env-example` file has been provided as a template for the required `.env` file.
+- a `.env` file is used for managing system variables.
+An `.env-example` file has been provided as a template for the required `.env` file.
 - Database configuration comes from `POSTGRES_DB`, `POSTGRES_USER`, `POSTGRES_PASSWORD`, `POSTGRES_HOST`, and `POSTGRES_PORT`.
 - File uploads expect `DOC_LOCATION` to point to a writable directory.
 - Query and ingestion behavior depends on the embedding model and chat model configured through the Ollama-related environment variables.